benjaminion/upgrading-ethereum-book/src/book.md

 <figcaption>

 How each validator's inactivity score is updated.
 The happy flow is right through the middle.
+"Active", when updating the scores at the end of epoch $N$, means having made a correct and timely target vote in epoch $N-1$.

 </figcaption>
 </figure>